lab-sun/VScode-Tutorial/README.md

 2. Enter in the folder that includes the Dockerfile and build a docker image in a termintal as follow:
 ```
 $ cd ~/docker
-$ docker build -t docker_image:v1 .
+$ docker build -t docker_image .
 ```
-3. Then create a docker container with ```docker_image:v1``` and map the port 22 of this container to the other port of the remote machine with ```-p xxxx:22 ```:
+3. Then create a docker container with ```docker_image``` and map the port 22 of this container to the other port of the remote machine with ```-p xxxx:22 ```:
 ```
-$ docker run -it --shm-size 8G -p 1234:6006 -p 1022:22 --ipc host --name docker_container --gpus all -v ~/your_project:/workspace docker_image:v1  /bin/bash
+$ docker run -it --shm-size 8G -p 1234:6006 -p 1022:22 --ipc host --name docker_container --gpus all -v ~/your_project:/workspace docker_image  /bin/bash
 $ (currently, you should be in the docker container as root)
 ```
 4. Set a password for SSH connection, type ```passwd``` in the terminal and enter your password twice.